 You’re driving along one day, minding your own business, when the car’s transmission indicator lights up.
 Okay – what now?

-You must go to a mechanic even if you don’t notice any other symptoms.
+You must go to a mechanic even if you don’t notice any additional symptoms.
 I suggest going straight to a transmission specialist to avoid potential markup fees.

-This guide explains the transmission warning light and what you need to do next.
+This guide explains the transmission warning light and what you need to do subsequently.

 Key Takeaways